LT-IntroToAI-SY2526/assignment6-part1-per4-AlexZ-0/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+How far the models predictions are form the actail test.
+Squaring the errore make helps make large mistake more noticable